nephio-project/porch/docs/content/en/docs/9_troubleshooting_and_faq/lazy-dog/_index.md

 ```

 If the mutation pipeline is passing, you won't get any output from your `print()` statement because Porch assumes
 everything is OK and does not print any output.
-The easiest way to work around this is to put a deliberate run time error
+The easiest way to work around this is to put a deliberate runtime error
 into your Starlark script, which will cause an error and trigger the output:

 ```python